 An evil twin attack is when a hacker sets up a Wi-Fi hotspot that mimics a real one.
 By connecting to it, you let the hacker copy all the data you transmit and receive.

-An evil twin attack, in cybersecurity terms, is a man-in-the-middle attack that uses a fake Wi-Fi hotspot.
-That fake access point is set up to mimic a real existing Wi-Fi network.
+In more complex, cybersecurity terms, an evil twin attack is a man-in-the-middle attack that uses a fake Wi-Fi hotspot.
+That fake evil twin access point is set up to mimic a real existing Wi-Fi network.

-If the hacker did their job well, your device will have no way of telling which network is real – evil twins don’t even have evil goatees.
-These days, you don’t just mimic the SSID, but also the encryption that the network uses.
-So with no obvious signs of malfeasance, you connect to the evil twin network thinking that it’s the legitimate access point, and you’re off to the races (to have your data stolen).
+If the hacker did their job well, your device will have no way of telling which network is real – these evil twins don’t even sport evil goatees.
+These days, you don’t just mimic the SSID (Service Set Identifier), but also the encryption that the network uses.
+So, with no obvious signs of malfeasance, you connect to the evil twin network thinking that it’s a legitimate access point, and you’re off to the races (to have your data stolen).

-But this is just half the action.
-An evil twin is a key part of man-in-the-middle attacks, becoming that proverbial man.
-Once you’re connected via the hacker’s hot spot, they can use it to just clone your data, sure, but they can do a few more devious things as well.
+Indeed, there is a second act.
+An evil twin is a key part of a man-in-the-middle attack, where it becomes that proverbial man.
+Once you’re connected via the hacker’s hotspot, they can use it to clone your data, among other devious things.